TrueBlocks/trueblocks-core/src/apps/cacheMan/README.md

 ## cacheMan

 The `cacheMan` program allows one to  manage and explore [monitor cache files](../../monitors/README.md).
-You may list cache entries, check for duplicate or invalid cache entries (and optionally remove them), and merge or unmerge one or more caches.
+You may list cache entries, check for duplicate or invalid cache entries (and fix them).
 Use the tool with caution and please make sure to backup your data before proceeding.

 #### Usage